• Skip to content

 You and your child will both benefit from having supportive, positive people in your lives.
 So surround yourself with trustworthy, encouraging and reliable people, who support your dreams, hopes and goals.
 And if there are some critical, unhelpful or even hostile people in your life, it might be good to keep them at a distance.

-If you’re spending a lot of time caring for children as a single parent, it can be hard to stay in touch with friends who don’t have children.
+If you’re spending a lot of time caring for your child as a single parent, it can be hard to stay in touch with friends who don’t have children.
 Or you might have lost some friendships when you became a parent or during the separation or divorce.
 You could think about getting back in touch.
 You can let people know you’re sad you lost touch but you’re keen to reconnect.

 If you find it hard to arrange child-free time, you could meet for coffee at a child-friendly café or the park so the children have something to do.